akkiirah/TitlelessWindows/README.md

 - ~~Let the script run in the background and update the title bar of newly opend windows automatically.~~
 - ~~Find a way to completly hide the title bar.
 No single pixel shall live.~~
 - Find a way to restore or create a custom border.
-- Rewrite Script in Rust for possible integration to GlazeWM in the future
 - ~~find a way to subscribe to window creation/style change events.~~
 -----